-- We have the right to be informed about the collection and use of our personal data. - Information should answer the following questions: - Why do you collect my personal data? - How long do you keep it? - With whom do you share my data? - The information provided must be concise, transparent, intelligible, easily accessible, and with the usage of a clear and plain language.
+- We have the right to be informed about the collection and use of our personal data. - Information should answer the following questions: - Why do you collect my personal data? - How long do you keep it? - With whom do you share my data? - Is it necessary to collect my data for a specific purpose? - The information provided must be concise, transparent, intelligible, easily accessible, and with the usage of a clear and plain language.